Name: 'The Gallows (Vešala/Вешала)' or 'Monument to the Fallen in the Liberation War and the Victims of Fascist Terror'

 The monument was unveiled to the public on September 5th, 1971.
 The primary element of the the memorial park is three trilith-like concrete squared arches, with each set at a successively steeper angle.
 The monument was given the name "Vešala" or "The Gallows", and is meant to be symbolically understood as the gallows of death falling to the ground in defeat after the town's liberation.
 Underneath the monument is a crypt within which are interred the remains of members of the 23rd Partisan Division of the 14th Partisan Corps who perished in the struggle to liberate the city in the autumn of 1944.
 During the Yugoslav-era, the memorial area was a very popular location where large gatherings and memorial events were often held (Photo 7).

-Photo 6: A model of the 'Gallows' monument created by Veličković
+Photo 6: A photo of the "Gallows" monument under construction [source]

 Photo 7: A ceremony being held at the monument in early 1970s

 It is also worth pointing out that when the Vešala monument at Zaječar was originally unveiled in 1971, the entirety of Kraljevica Hill on which the monument site resided was completely clear of trees.
 As such, the monument could be seen from a huge distance across the region and from the city itself.
 In fact, the original concept proposal for the monument makes specific note of the sweeping vistas and view of the city from this site.
 However, over the subsequent decades, the trees and vegetation on Kraljevica Hill were allowed to overgrow, which resulted in the monument being largely hidden and obscured from public view.
 Furthermore, the original concept proposal also made mention of the creation of a memorial wall which would have inscribed upon it the names of local fallen fighters and civilian victims... however, for some reason, this memorial wall was never built.